HackYourFutureBelgium/React_2025/react1/week3/homework.md

 Need to brush up on the homework setup process?
 Check [this](https://github.com/HackYourFuture-CPH/Git/blob/main/homework_hand_in.md) out before you get into some git confusion!

-This week the homework will result in 2 PRs: 1 in your homework repository and 1 in the Meal Sharing repository.
+This week the homework will result in 2 PRs: 1 in your homework repository and 1 in the meal-sharing repository.

 ## TODO app